jvanbockryck/nem-catapult-metadata-proposal/README.md

 ## Conclusion on using metadata for identity purposes
 Using the proposed metadata and conditions, we can modify the NEM Catapult blockchain so that becomes more suitable for identity purposes:
-1. By attaching an alias to an account - or alternatively, via "nem:did" metadata -containing a DID and resticting this to be unique and
+1. By attaching an alias to an account - or alternatively, via "nem:did" metadata -containing a DID and restricting this to be unique and
 2. By using this account for transactions of mosaic "identity-doc" with metadata "d-id:documentHash" and "d-id:status" and respective conditions.

 ## Metadata for an oracle account
 Putting an **oracle - a data source outside of a blockchain** - on the NEM Catapult is another strong use case in which metadata can play a role.
-To enforce the strenght of an oracle data source, it should be issued by a trusted "identified" party (can be more parties, using co-signing).
+To enforce the strength of an oracle data source, it should be issued by a trusted "identified" party (can be more parties, using co-signing).

 Therefore such oracle account should contain an account alias with a DID (see higher).
 This DID should be public and be the owner of a public Verifiable Claim (containing data that proves the identity of the oracle).